 When I look up at the stars…aah!
 My oh my, it’s really hard to find the words.
 I’m in tears.
 I can’t explain the surge of love and wonder and utter esteem and admiration…it fills me with energy to live my life (forgetting anything that has hurt me) convinced this power will be used to put all matters right.
 It’s an astonishing thought, but there have been times when I felt so alone due to the challenges I was facing, that it was only because of Him I found the fight to keep breathing.
 I remember it that night in the park.
 I remember seeing stars above me and not knowing what was happening…but sensing an urgent order that I had to keep breathing.

-Now, if you think any of the physics above was complicated, then check out this helpful explanation below of what goes on inside one of these cyclotrons.
-Of course if you watch Star trek regularly you probably understand all of this:
+Now, if you think any of the physics above was complicated, then check out the many helpful explanations that have been published of what goes on inside one of these cyclotrons.
+Of course if you watch Star trek regularly you probably understand all of this!

 Have a wonderful weekend…I am heading out to dance in the rain with my friends!